Henesys/Study/Courses (강의)/Coursera/CS498- Cloud Computing Applications/Quiz/Final/CS498W15Quizzes.md

 ### Answer

-- Scheduler
-- Controller
 - `kube-proxy`
-- API Server
+	- A master node contains API server, controller, scheduler and `etcd`
+	- `kube-proxy` is part of the worker node

 ## Question 6